kwadwo-okoampa/Kwadwo-okoampa/README.md

 I'm a Frontend Software Engineer and a creative designer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All my creative artworks are designed the same way, from ideation and planning, all the way to finalizing creative designs with artistic touches.
 I publish that brand identity and designs on the company instagram account "[eyenit_inc][instagram]" to more than 3k followers.

+- 🔭 I’m currently working on a Website
+- 🌱 I’m currently learning NEXT.js
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with React
+- 💬 Ask me about HTML/CSS/Javascript

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">
          <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UC2WHjPDvbE6O328n17ZGcfg?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>